Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • convulsive or epileptic seizures;

-• violation of the integrity of the brain stem, which can occur against the background of trauma, the course of an oncological process, an inflammatory lesion, or a stroke;
+• violation of the integrity of the brain stem, which can occur against the background of injury, oncological process, inflammatory lesion or stroke;

 • the course of bronchial asthma;